Open-Climate-Resilience-Policies/OCRP/_policies/biodiversity-corridors-rewilding.md

 ## Overview

-Urbanization often fragments natural habitats, isolating animal populations and disrupting ecosystems.
-This policy establishes a framework for **Biodiversity Corridors and Rewilding**, aiming to physically reconnect these fragmented habitats.
-By integrating nature into the built environment, cities can support pollinators, reduce flood risks, and lower urban temperatures.
+Cities often break nature into small, isolated pieces.
+Roads and concrete block animals from moving, mating, or finding food.
+This policy creates **Biodiversity Corridors**—safe pathways that physically reconnect these pieces.

+By weaving nature back into the city, we solve three problems at once: we save local animals (like bees and frogs), we stop floods by giving rain somewhere to go, and we cool down our overheated neighborhoods.

 ## Policy 1: The "Living Infrastructure" Mandate

 **Concept:**
-Cities possess vast amounts of unused surface area on top of small public utility structures (bus stops, kiosks, electrical boxes) that can serve as critical "stepping stones" for pollinators.
+Cities are full of small structures—bus stops, trash bins, and bike sheds—that have empty roofs.
+We can use these surfaces to create a "highway" for insects.

 **The Policy:**
-Mandate that all new and retrofitted small-scale public infrastructure must be equipped with green roofs consisting of sedum plants, mosses, or native wildflowers.
+All new and renovated small public structures must have a "green roof" planted with moss, sedum, or wildflowers.
-*   **Scope:** Bus shelters, bike sheds, waste/recycling hubs, and utility kiosks.
+* **Scope:** Bus shelters, utility boxes, and bike storage lockers.
-*   **Goal:** Create a "micro-corridor" network for bees and butterflies in dense concrete areas where large parks are not feasible.
+* **Goal:** To give bees and butterflies a place to rest and feed as they travel across the concrete city.

 **Why It Works:**
-*   **Zero Land Use:** Requires no additional ground space.
+* **Uses No Extra Space:** It uses roofs that already exist.
-*   **Air Quality:** Captures fine dust and particulate matter.
+* **Cleans the Air:** The plants trap dust and pollution.
-*   **Water Management:** Stores rainwater, reducing runoff.
-*   **Biodiversity:** Provides crucial rest stops for pollinators moving between larger green spaces.
+* **Cools the Street:** Metal roofs get hot; green roofs stay cool.

 **Real-World Example:**
-*   **Utrecht, Netherlands:** Transformed over 300 bus stops into "Bee Stops" with green roofs.
-This initiative stabilized the local bee population and requires minimal maintenance.
+* **Utrecht, Netherlands:** The city transformed over 300 bus stops into [**"Bee Stops"**](https://www.utrecht.nl/city-of-utrecht/green-roofed-bus-shelters-in-utrecht) with green roofs.
+The project saved the local bee population and is paid for by the advertising company that manages the stops, costing the city nothing.

 ## Policy 2: Urban Stream "Daylighting"

 **Concept:**
-Many 20th-century cities buried natural rivers and streams in concrete pipes to build roads or parking lots, destroying aquatic corridors and increasing flood risks.
+In the 20th century, many cities buried natural creeks inside concrete pipes to build parking lots or roads on top.
+This caused flooding and killed the fish.
+"Daylighting" means digging them up and letting them flow in the open again.

 **The Policy:**
-Implement a **"Daylighting" Zoning Code** that prioritizes the unearthing of buried urban streams during major redevelopment projects.
-*   **Requirement:** Convert paved canals or buried pipes back into open, naturalized streams with vegetated banks.
+The City will adopt a **"Daylighting" Zoning Code**.
+When a developer wants to rebuild a site that has a buried pipe, they must check if it can be uncovered and restored to a natural stream.

 **Why It Works:**
-*   **Biodiversity:** Re-establishes aquatic corridors for fish and amphibians.
-*   **Cooling:** Significantly lowers the "Urban Heat Island" effect through evaporative cooling.
-*   **Flood Control:** Provides natural flood management by allowing water to absorb into the soil rather than rushing into storm drains.
+* **Flood Control:** Natural streams absorb heavy rain like a sponge; pipes just overflow.
+* **Natural Air Conditioning:** Open water cools the air around it, lowering the ["Urban Heat Island"](https://www.epa.gov/heatisland) effect.

 **Real-World Example:**
-*   **Seoul, South Korea:** Removed a major highway to "daylight" the **Cheonggyecheon Stream**.
-The project created a massive wind corridor that cools the surrounding area by 3.3°C to 5.9°C and restored habitat for varied species of birds, fish, and insects.
+* **Seoul, South Korea:** The city tore down a major highway to uncover the **[Cheonggyecheon Stream](https://www.landscapeperformance.org/case-study-briefs/cheonggyecheon-stream-restoration-project)**.
+It lowered the temperature of the area by nearly 6°C and brought back fish and birds that hadn't been seen for decades.

 ## Policy 3: The Ecological Link (Wildlife Bridges)

 **Concept:**
-Highways and train lines often slice through existing forests, creating "habitat fragmentation" where animals cannot mate, hunt, or migrate without risking roadkill.
+Highways are deadly walls for nature.
+Animals cannot cross them to find mates, leading to inbreeding and extinction.

 **The Policy:**
-Require the construction of **"Eco-Links"** (vegetated overpasses or underpasses) whenever major transport infrastructure bisects a designated nature reserve or green belt.
-*   **Design Standard:** Structures must be planted with native vegetation to mimic the surrounding forest, effectively hiding the road from the wildlife crossing it.
+The City will require **"Eco-Links"** (green bridges or tunnels) whenever a major road cuts through a forest or nature reserve.
+* **Design:** The bridge must be covered in soil and trees, so animals think they are just walking through the woods.

 **Why It Works:**
-*   **Genetic Health:** Physically reconnects fragmented forests, allowing for genetic exchange between isolated animal populations (preventing inbreeding).
-*   **Safety:** Reduces dangerous animal-vehicle collisions.
+* **Genetic Health:** It allows isolated animal families to meet and mix, which keeps the population healthy.
+* **Road Safety:** It creates fewer car accidents involving deer or other wildlife.

 **Real-World Example:**
-*   **Singapore:** Constructed the **Eco-Link@BKE**, a bridge covered in dense rainforest connecting the Bukit Timah Nature Reserve and the Central Catchment Nature Reserve.
-Rare animals like the Sunda Pangolin and Palm Civet have been observed using the bridge to expand their territories.
+* **Singapore:** The **[Eco-Link@BKE](https://www.nparks.gov.sg/visit/parks/bukit-timah-nature-reserve/special-features/eco-link-bke)** connects two rainforests separated by an expressway.
+Rare animals like the Sunda Pangolin now use it safely to expand their territory.

-## Implementation Strategy
+## Todo: Implementation Roadmap

-1.  **Audit:** Map existing buried streams and fragmented green belts to identify high-impact opportunities.
-2.  **Pilot:** Begin with the "Living Infrastructure" mandate as it has the lowest barrier to entry and high visibility.
-3.  **Partnership:** Collaborate with transport authorities for Eco-Links and water management agencies for Daylighting projects.
+If you are a city planner or council member, follow these steps to get started.

+### Phase 1: The Audit (Months 1-3)
+- [ ] **Map the "Blue Lines":** Use old historical maps to find where streams were buried under the city.
+- [ ] **Map the "Kill Zones":** Ask the Department of Transportation for data on where the most animal-vehicle collisions happen.
+This is where you need a Wildlife Bridge.
+- [ ] **Identify "Grey" Assets:** Count how many city-owned bus stops and utility kiosks could support a green roof.

+### Phase 2: The Pilot (Months 3-6)
+- [ ] **Launch the "Bee Stop" Pilot:** Put out a contract (RFP) for new bus shelters that requires green roofs.
+(Tip: Ask advertising companies to pay for maintenance in exchange for ad space, like Utrecht did).
+- [ ] **Zoning Text Amendment:** Draft language that gives developers "bonus density" (permission to build bigger) if they agree to "daylight" a stream on their property.

+### Phase 3: Major Infrastructure (Months 6-12+)
+- [ ] **Grant Writing:** Apply for FEMA/Flood mitigation grants to fund Stream Daylighting projects (frame it as "flood control," not just "nature").
+- [ ] **Feasibility Study:** Commission an engineering study for a Wildlife Bridge at the #1 worst roadkill location identified in Phase 1.